Music Beyond, Inc. was founded by Kaori Fujii and Nana Aomori in August 2014.

 JUSTINE STEPHENS | Secretary

 Known for her dedication to bringing music, culture, and arts to all communities, Justine is a New York City professional enamored with the art of presentation of music and events.
-Currently the Special Events Coordinator at The Metropolitan Opera, she previously worked in Special Events at Carnegie Hall and also interned at American Ballet Theatre and Cayuga Chamber Orchestra.
+Currently the Special Events Producer at the All Stars Project, and she is proud to have worked and contributed to the growth and development of the Cayuga Chamber Orchestra, American Ballet Theatre, Carnegie Hall, and The Metropolitan Opera.
 As a flutist, Justine is actively commissioned to perform new works and has appeared at the International Black Women’s Film Festival in San Francisco and Zanzibar International Film Festival (both for 2013 short film Kuvuka Daraja), and the National Flute Association Convention.
-Justine holds a B.M. in Music Performance from Ithaca College and is based in Brooklyn, New York.
+Justine holds a B.M. in Music Performance from Ithaca College and lives in Brooklyn, New York.

 Renowned flautist Julien Beaudiment brilliantly represents the French flute school.
 Born in 1978, he crossed the Channel when he was 18 years old to study at the Guildhall School of Music in London with Paul Edmund-Davies and Averill Williams.
 He stayed there two years, before finishing his studies at the Conservatoire National Superieur de Musique de Paris with Sophie Cherrier, assisted by Vincent Lucas and Michel Moragués for Chamber Music.
 He was appointed Principal Flute at the Orchestre de l'Opéra National de Lyon at the age of 22.
 From 2005 to 2006 he was appointed principal flute of the BBC National Orchestra of Wales under Thierry Fischer and he temporarily took leave from his orchestra in Lyon, which he rejoined the following year.
 He is currently the only French flautist to have held this position in a great British Orchestra.
 From 2013 to 2015 he joined the Los Angeles Philharmonic as Principal Flute.
 In 2015 he returned to France as the Principal Flute with Orchestre de l'Opéra National de Lyon.